seanmcannon/Responsive-Design/README.md

 # Responsive-Design

-In this module challenge you will continue working on your portfolio website to make it compatible for different browser widths.
+In this module cha llenge you will continue working on your portfolio website to make it compatible for different browser widths.

 ## User Interface and Git